 To have incorporated in its statute as objective and field of activity the contribution to the development of the Romania - Hungary cross-border programme area, and references to the field to be addressed by the proposed project.

-It is mandatory that the Lead Applicant is a public body! n order to be eligible, in terms of location, the Applicants / Associated Partners must have their seats or a regional/local branch registered in the eligible programme area, i.e.: Satu Mare, Bihor, Arad and Timiș counties in Romania, Szabolcs-Szatmár – Bereg, Hajdú-Bihar, Békés and Csongrád counties in Hungary.
+It is mandatory that the Lead Applicant is a public body!

+In order to be eligible, in terms of location, the Applicants / Associated Partners must have their seats or a regional/local branch registered in the eligible programme area, i.e.: Satu Mare, Bihor, Arad and Timiș counties in Romania, Szabolcs-Szatmár – Bereg, Hajdú-Bihar, Békés and Csongrád counties in Hungary.